Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Last time I introduced the idea of quivers.
 Basically the idea is that if you want to study algebras and their modules, then picking a nice presentation of those algebras may be useful.
 Of course, when stated like this, this is obvious.
 No one wants difficult presentations of their abstract objects, but at this point it remains to be seen if quivers actually are nice presentations.

 What are these relations on the quiver?
 Basically, this is how we introduce additional zero-divisors.
-I call the pair $(Q,I)$ a bound quiver where $I$ is some ideal in $\mathbb CQ$ such that $I$ does not contain any arrows (or sums of arrows).
+I call the pair (Q,I) a bound quiver where I is some ideal in CQ such that I does not contain any arrows (or sums of arrows).
 For instance, what if we wanted to only consider the algebra generated by the polynomials with degree 1?
-We would consider $\mathbb C[X]/(X^2)$.
-In terms of quivers this is $\mathbb CQ/(a^2)$ where we use the identification of $\mathbb C[X]$ with
+We would consider C[X]/(X2).
+In terms of quivers this is CQ/(a2) where we use the identification of C[X] with

 Figure 1